Infectious bursal disease virus (IBDV)

 Background situation to IBDV discovery

-Testing by the egg and poultry industries and Biosecurity New Zealand and a specialist overseas laboratory has confirmed the presence of the chicken virus infectious bursal disease virus type 1 (IBDV-1) - in layer hens at a South Island egg farm.
+Testing by the egg and poultry industries, Biosecurity New Zealand and a specialist overseas laboratory has confirmed the presence of the chicken virus infectious bursal disease virus type 1 (IBDV-1) in layer hens at a South Island egg farm.

-IBDV type 1 was discovered in New Zealand in 1993.
-An industry-led programme has meant New Zealand has been able to claim absence of the disease.
-Most other countries in the world have this virus and successfully manage it within the industry.
+IBDV-1 was previously discovered in New Zealand in 1993.
+An industry-led programme has allowed New Zealand to claim absence from the disease.
+The virus is present in many other countries and they successfully manage it.

 How IBDV affects chickens

-Infectious bursal disease virus affects the immune system and is seen in young chickens worldwide.
-Chickens are most susceptible to clinical disease at 3 to 6 weeks of age.
-IBDV is quite infectious, but the birds suspected to be infected on the affected farm aren't showing any disease symptoms.
+IBDV affects the immune system of young chickens, with birds most susceptible from 3 to 6 weeks of age.
+IBDV is quite infectious.
+Chickens which tested positive on the affected farm are not showing any disease symptoms.

 What we’re doing

-While Biosecurity New Zealand waits for final confirmation from the overseas laboratory, we will stop issuing certificates for the export of chicken products to countries that require a guarantee that we are IBDV type 1-free.
-This involves the trade in poultry meat and poultry products to 4 countries, with Australia being the largest importer of chicken meat.
+Biosecurity New Zealand has stopped issuing certificates for the export of chicken products to countries that require a guarantee that we are IBDV-1-free.
+This involves the trade in poultry meat and poultry products to 4 countries, with Australia being the largest affected importer of chicken meat.
 MPI’s market access team has been working closely with international trading partners to minimise the trade impact.

 Prevention and treatment of infectious bursal disease

 There is no treatment for IBDV.
-However, support therapies such as vitamin and electrolyte supplements and antibiotics to treat any secondary bacterial infections, may reduce the impact of the disease.
+Support therapies such as vitamin and electrolyte supplements, and antibiotics to treat any secondary bacterial infections, may reduce the impact of the disease.